Overview

 Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart.
 Angina is a symptom of coronary artery disease.

-Angina pain is often described as squeezing, pressure, heaviness, tightness or pain in the chest.
+Angina is often described as squeezing, pressure, heaviness, tightness or pain in the chest.
 It may feel like a heavy weight lying on the chest.
-Angina may be a new pain that needs to be checked by a health care provider, or recurring pain that goes away with treatment.
+Angina may be a new pain that needs to be checked by a healthcare professional, or it may be recurring pain that goes away with treatment.

-Although angina is relatively common, it can still be hard to distinguish from other types of chest pain, such as the discomfort of indigestion.
-If you have unexplained chest pain, seek medical help right away.
+Angina is relatively common.
+But some people may not be able to tell it apart from other types of chest pain, such as heartburn.
+If you have unexplained chest pain, get medical help right away.

 Types

 There are different types of angina.
-The type depends on the cause and whether rest or medication relieve symptoms.
+The type depends on the cause and whether rest or medicine eases symptoms.

 • Stable angina.
 Stable angina is the most common form of angina.
-It usually happens during activity (exertion) and goes away with rest or angina medication.
-For example, pain that comes on when you're walking uphill or in the cold weather may be angina.
+It usually happens during activity, also called exertion.
+It goes away with rest or angina medicine.
+Pain that starts when you're walking uphill or in the cold weather may be angina.

-Stable angina pain is predictable and usually similar to previous episodes of chest pain.
+Stable angina is predictable.
+It is usually similar to previous episodes of chest pain.
 The chest pain typically lasts a short time, perhaps five minutes or less.

-• Unstable angina (a medical emergency).
+• Unstable angina, which is a medical emergency.
 Unstable angina is unpredictable and occurs at rest.
-Or the angina pain is worsening and occurs with less physical effort.
-It's typically severe and lasts longer than stable angina, maybe 20 minutes or longer.
-The pain doesn't go away with rest or the usual angina medications.
-If the blood flow doesn't improve, the heart is starved of oxygen and a heart attack occurs.
-Unstable angina is dangerous and requires emergency treatment.
+Or the pain is worsening and occurs with less physical effort.
+Unstable angina is typically severe and lasts longer than stable angina, maybe 20 minutes or longer.
+The pain doesn't go away with rest or the usual angina medicines.
+If the blood flow doesn't improve, the heart doesn't get enough oxygen.
+A heart attack occurs.
+Unstable angina is dangerous and needs emergency treatment.

-• Variant angina (Prinzmetal angina).
-Variant angina, also called Prinzmetal angina, isn't due to coronary artery disease.
-It's caused by a spasm in the heart's arteries that temporarily reduces blood flow.
+• Variant angina, also called Prinzmetal angina.
+This type of angina isn't due to coronary artery disease.
+It's caused by a spasm in the heart's arteries.
+The spasm temporarily reduces blood flow.
 Severe chest pain is the main symptom of variant angina.
 It most often occurs in cycles, typically at rest and overnight.
-The pain may be relieved by angina medication.
+The pain may be relieved by angina medicine.

 • Refractory angina.
-Angina episodes are frequent despite a combination of medications and lifestyle changes.
+Angina episodes are frequent despite a combination of medicines and lifestyle changes.

 Symptoms